Southington, Ohio

 Southington is an unincorporated community in central Southington Township, Trumbull County, Ohio, United States.
 It lies at the intersection of U.S. Route 422 with State Route 305 and has a post office with the ZIP code 44470.
 It is part of the Youngstown–Warren metropolitan area.

 History

 A post office called Southington has been in operation since 1826.
-The community takes its name from Southington Township.
+The community takes its name from Southington Township, which was named after the town of the same name in Connecticut.

 Education

 Children in Southington are served by the Southington Local School District.
 The district has one K-12 building south of Southington, administered as three separate schools: